Who We Are

 What People Are Saying

-"It is my conviction that all of the counselors and staff who have chosen to work at Simon House resolutely believe in helping the addict who still suffers.
+"It is my conviction that all of the counsellors and staff who have chosen to work at Simon House resolutely believe in helping the addict who still suffers.
 Sometimes this requires “tough love”, but to my mind they consistently and passionately act as agents to promote sufficient change in each man."

 — John H, Read More